Updated: Dec 14, 2021

 A perennial flower strip in the Netherlands, at the border of an arable field

 (photo courtesy of the University of Amsterdam).

-All of this points out to the need for experimentation and further study to determine the best flowering species for each individual case, and in general to testing the inclusion of more flowers in the fields.
+All of this points out the need for experimentation and further study to determine the best flowering species for each individual case, and in general to test the inclusion of more flowers in the fields.
 Furthermore, this seems to make a stronger case for companion planting, a severely understudied area of agriculture and the subject of our upcoming articles.
-In short, definitely a study that's worth a read.
+In short, definitely, a study that's worth a read.